laneyberm/surfs_up/README.md

 ## Overview
 W. Avy wants invest in a new surf and ice cream shop business in Oahu since his last location recieved too much rain and had to close.
 He has given us weather data to determine where will be the best location and if an ice cream shop is sustainable year-round.

 We will find information about temperature trends before opening the surf shop.
-We have loaded the data into a SQLite database and will make statistical analysis—such as the mean, standard deviation, minimum, and maximum.
+We have loaded the data into a SQLite database and will make statistical analysis—such as the mean, standard deviation, minimum, and maximum to determine the sustainability of the surf and ice cream shop.

 ## Resources